jpco/tinsh/README.md

 ##### Bugs
  - long buffers don't quite work....
  - multiple subshells in a line don't seem to be working
- - tab-completion on files with parens doesn't work right

 ##### General
  - don't include header files in header files!!!!